 Written by Brenda Spiering

-Sure, you won't win big in GICs when the stock market soars.
+Sure, you probably won't win big in GICs when the stock market soars.
 But you also won't lose when the market falls.
 You can sleep soundly knowing your funds are secure.

 Consider the Following Five Key Benefits of GICs: